basvandenberg/spiceweb/spiceweb/doc/source/features_spice.rst

 Signal average
 --------------

-This feature uses an amino acid scale to tranform an amino acid into a (smoothed) property profile (Fig.1A & Fig.1C) and uses the average value of the resulting profile as feature value.
+This feature translates a protein sequence into a property profile using a user-defined amino acid scale (see :ref:`feature_data_sources`), and calculates the average profile (signal) value as feature.

+The *window* and *edge* parameter determine how much the profile is smoothed before calculating the feature.
+A larger window results in more a more smooted profile.
+The edge detirmene how much influence the residues at the edge of the window have on the smoothing (see also Fig.1B in :ref:`feature_data_sources`).

 .. image:: img/featcalc3.png
    :width: 640px